 Hempcrete Building In-Person Experience + Online Course

-The online course will provide you with valuable knowledge and insights that you can then apply at our in-person workshop in Southern Maine.
+The online course provided valuable knowledge and insights that students could apply at our in-person workshop in Southern Maine.

-The course offers several interactive sessions on Zoom with our instructor and well-known hempcrete professional, John Patterson of Tiny Hemp Houses.
+The course offered several interactive sessions on Zoom with our instructor and well-known hempcrete professional, John Patterson of Tiny Hemp Houses.

-You’ll get the chance to ask questions and gain clarity on how to implement what you’ll be learning a few weeks later, at our build site.
+Students were invited to ask questions and gain clarity on how to implement what they learned a few weeks later, in-person at our build site.

-You’ll also get a chance to meet 1-1 with our instructor, John, before and after our group Zoom sessions, so he can get to know your personal building experience as well as how you plan to use your newfound skills after the course & in-person event.
-That way he can tailor the course and how he delivers the education per your experience level and unique use case.
+Students also met 1-1 with our instructor, John, before and after our group Zoom sessions, so he could get to know students’ personal building experience as well as how they planned to use their newfound skills after the course & in-person event.
+John tailored the course per the experience level of our students.

-In summary, the online course and in-person experience will teach you the skills needed to build with hemp and to create hempcrete structures of various sizes and shapes, and for different applications.
+In summary, the online course and in-person experience taught students the skills to build with hemp and to create hemp structures of various sizes and shapes, and for different applications.

 Hempcrete wall built at a Permatours event, hosted at Diggers Cooperative in Acton, Maine, in June of 2023 (natural plant dyes used to create the red, yellow, & white colors)